isabelc/WooCommerce-Show-Attributes/readme.txt

 = 1.0 =
 * Initial release.
 == Upgrade Notice ==
+= 1.2.5 =
+Fixed a Fatal Error on the admin Edit Order page.

 = 1.2.3 =
 New option to show attributes on the shop pages, which also includes the product category and tag pages.